robinandersson/just-todo/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+See header `npm run backend:start` below for backend details.

 ### `npm run backend:start`

 Runs the backend in development mode.

-Listens on port 8000 and uses /graphql for api calls.
+Listens on port 8000 and uses `/graphql` for api calls.
 Open [http://localhost:8000/graphql](http://localhost:8000/graphql) for interactive graphql interface.

 ### `npm run frontend:start`